Introduction to the Worldview Dimension of Gaia Education’s course in ‘Design for Sustainability’

-Each unique culture practises and celebrates spirituality in a manner reflective of its unique situation in the world.
-The 20th century revolution of technologies that permits long distance travel and instant communication across the world has brought all cultures closer together, making us more aware than ever of the many diverse spiritual-cultural traditions that have flourished for millennia as intricate, elaborate meta-solutions to the challenges and opportunities of living in a particular place.
+Each unique cultural practises and celebrates spirituality in a manner reflective of its unique situation in the world.
+The 20th-century revolution of technologies that permits long-distance travel and instant communication across the world has brought all cultures closer together, making us more aware than ever of the many diverse spiritual-cultural traditions that have flourished for millennia as intricate, elaborate meta-solutions to the challenges and opportunities of living in a particular place.

 We will look at a number of related issues, such as the nature of worldviews in general and in particular the shift in the culturally dominant worldview which is currently underway; the transformation of consciousness at the personal level of spiritual practices; the need to see humankind as an integral part of nature if we are to find long-term solutions to the above-mentioned problems; the connection between planetary and individual health; the daily practice of socially and ecologically engaged spirituality; the relation between science and religion; and the creative power of positive visions of our common future.

-This is an excerpt from the Worldview dimension of Gaia Education´s online programme in Design for Sustainability revised and re-written by Dr Daniel Wahl on the basis of an earlier version by Jonathan Dawson (now Head of Economics at Schumacher College).
-This article was originally published here by Dr Daniel Wahl.
+This is an excerpt from the Worldview Dimension of Gaia Education´s online programme in Design for Sustainability revised and re-written by Dr Daniel Wahl on the basis of an earlier version by Jonathan Dawson (now Head of Economics at Schumacher College).

 — — —

 Gaia Education is a leading-edge provider of sustainability education that promotes thriving communities within planetary boundaries.